Plinko Audit · YEET-PLI

 Roobet97 percentNo tokenLower RTP, established brand

 The Yeet Plinko build is expected to sit in the 99 percent cluster based on the industry standard, the brand's positioning as a newer Stake-family-style operator, and our cycle observations on payout averages within the statistical noise consistent with 99 percent.
+The Yeet Plinko max multiplier ceiling at the highest-risk row count is the other figure pending operator publication; the cross-brand reference range at 16-row high-risk is in the 1000x area, but we do not assume a specific Yeet figure without published confirmation.
 We caveat: this is "consistent with" not "verified at".

-For the verified Plinko leader, see the leader ranking we publish.
-For Plinko strategy math that applies regardless of brand, see the math walkthrough we maintain.
+For the verified Plinko leader, see see the cluster note.
+For Plinko strategy math that applies regardless of brand, see the rundown.

-How Yeet Plinko compares to other Yeet originals
+How this build compares to other brand-side originals

 Yeet's originals catalogue is small but covers the standard mechanics plus the unique Coin Race.
 The internal-comparison context: